drewrodrigues/blocky/README.md

-# 0.2.0
+# Server

-- Saved blocks
+The server is responsible for:

-# 0.1.0
+- Handling DB connection & saving blocks

-- Generated blocks from view
+- Making requests to the Stripe API (to check subscription status)